Olympic failure leaves G4S in tatters, admits CEO

 "Many would take the view that the reputation of the company is in tatters," Buckles was told by one member of the Home Affairs Select Committee after being summoned at short notice to explain the debacle.

-"I think, at the moment, I would have to agree with you," Buckles said, looking uncomfortable and sitting ramrod straight before lawmakers in the ornate wood-panelled room.
+"I think, at the moment, I would have to agree with you," Buckles said, looking uncomfortable and sitting ramrod straight before MPs in the ornate wood-panelled room.

 "We have had a fantastic track record of service delivery over many years in many countries, but clearly this is not a good position to be in," he added.